kubernetes/website/content/en/docs/reference/node/systemd-watchdog.md

 `WatchdogSec=30s` indicates a timeout of 30 seconds.
 In the kubelet program, the `sd_notify` function is called at intervals of `WatchdogSec/2` to send "WATCHDOG=1" for the keep-alive operation.
 If the watchdog is not fed within the timeout period, the kubelet will be killed.
-Setting `Restart=` to always, on-failure, on-watchdog, or on-abnormal will ensure that the service is automatically restarted.
+Setting `Restart` to always, on-failure, on-watchdog, or on-abnormal will ensure that the service is automatically restarted.